 Chester completed his dissertation research at Yale in 2013, which focused on the origin and earliest evolutionary history of primates, with emphasis on the systematics and paleobiology of primitive plesiadapiforms.
-He is now an Assistant Professor of Anthropology at Brooklyn College, City University of New York, and a Resource Faculty Member at the New York Consortium in Evolutionary Primatology.
+He is now an Assistant Professor of Anthropology at Brooklyn College, a Doctoral Faculty Member at the Graduate Center, City University of New York, and a Core Faculty Member at the New York Consortium in Evolutionary Primatology.
 Chester also co-leads annual expeditions focused on mammalian faunal composition across the K-Pg boundary in the Hell Creek and Fort Union formations of North Dakota and Montana in collaboration with Eric Sargis, YPM Curator of Vertebrate Paleontology, and Tyler Lyson, YPM Curatorial Affiliate.

 For additional information, please visit: http://www.brooklyn.cuny.edu/web/academics/schools/naturalsciences/undergraduate/anthropology/faculty/stephenchester.php